-Ukraine president makes surprise appearance at Doha Forum
+Ukraine asks Qatar, others to boost energy exports amid war

 However, Israel and Qatar have discussed reducing tensions in the Hamas-controlled Gaza Strip.
 Qatar, which supports Islamist groups across the region, has stepped in to provide humanitarian aid, including cash-filled suitcases shipped to Gaza with Israel’s permission.

-Qatar’s support of Islamists saw it become the target of a yearslong boycott by four Arab nations during President Donald Trump’s time in office.
+Qatar’s support of Islamists saw it become the target of a yearslong boycott by four Arab nations — Bahrain, Egypt, Saudi Arabia and the UAE — during President Donald Trump’s time in office.
 That boycott ended just before President Joe Biden took office in 2021.

+U.S. Sen. Lindsey Graham, a Republican from South Carolina on hand for the forum, praised the event for having the top diplomats of Saudi Arabia and Qatar sharing a stage as a sign that “the embargo is over.”

+However, he noted what he described as a Saudi and Emirati reluctance to condemn Russia over its war on Ukraine.
+He said he hoped the Russian people would rise up against Vladimir Putin and have “a change in the regime” as “they have a very dead future” with the way things stood now.

 Follow Lujain Jo on Twitter at www.twitter.com/lujainjo.